yash0patel1/ImageLabelingTool/README.md

 2. **View Classifications:** View all classifications for the selected project.
 3. **Export Data:** Export the classification results to CSV or JSON format for further analysis.

+## To Run local

+- Generate the Private key from Firebase
+- Run app_local.py

+## To deply On Streamlit cloud

+- Need to include extra coniguration from deploy.txt
+- Deploy app_a.py